surelogic/sierra/sierra-ant/README.txt

 -- Example --

-For the SierraTutorial_SmallWorld project create a build.xml at the project root:
+For the SierraTutorial_SmallWorld project create a sierra-scan.xml at the project root:

 <?xml version="1.0" encoding="UTF-8"?>